 The Trustees will carry out scenario analysis at least every three years and check annually if the review should be carried out sooner.
+For the Plan year ended 31 March 2024, The Trustee has reviewed the most recent climate scenario analysis (conducted in 2022) and has determined that, although there were enhancements to the underlying approach and methodology, conclusions highlighted in the scenario analysis set out in last year's report would remain largely unchanged.
+The Trustees confirmed that they would undertake a full review in 2025.
 The Trustees acknowledge that many alternative plausible scenarios exist, but found these were a helpful set of scenarios to explore how climate change might affect the Plan in future.